v1ktorrr0x/fhevm-react-template/DEPLOYMENT.md

    ```

 4. **Notify Users**
-   - Update UI with migration notice
+   Update UI with migration notice and provide new contract address.
-   - Provide new contract address

 ## Cost Estimates